rpede/MobileProgramming24/_learning_dart/object-trees.md

 Constructing object trees is very important in Flutter (framework).

-Dart (language) got a couple of tricks you can use to write constructors for classes, so that they are both clear and concise.
+Dart (language) has a couple of tricks you can use to write constructors for classes, so that they are both clear and concise.

 ## Constructors